 6258 Van Nuys Blvd.
 Van Nuys (Los Angeles), CA 91401 | map |

-The 2nd theatre: It opened August 18, 1921 as the Rivoli Theatre.
+Opening: It opened August 18, 1921 as the Rivoli Theatre.
 According to Bill Gabel's research the initial film was "Crazy to Marry" with Roscoe ‘Fatty’ Arbuckle.
+It was on the east side of the street a bit north of Erwin St., originally called E. The theatre's initial address was 260 Sherman Way.
+In 1926 the street was renamed Van Nuys Blvd. and it got a 6260 address.

-In the 1921 city directory there's a listing calling it the Van Nuys Theatre at Sherman Way near Erwin.
+In the 1921 San Fernando Valley city directory there's a listing calling it the Van Nuys Theatre at Sherman Way near Erwin.
 M.E.
 Fulton and A.E.
-Driskell are listed as the operators.
-The assumption is that at the time the directory was compiled they hadn't settled on a name yet.
+Driskell were listed as the operators.
+The assumption is that at the time the directory was compiled they hadn't yet settled on a name.
 In an item located by Joe Vogel from the June 23, 1921 issue of the Van Nuys News it was announced that Bessie Harrison Prothero had won a contest to determine the new name for the Van Nuys Theatre.
+And thus it was the Rivoli when it opened.

 George Mann of the dance team of Barto and Mann took this 1926 photo.
 His son Brad Smith has it on Flickr as part of a terrific "Theatre Marquees" album.
 For many more wonderfully evocative views of a vanished theatrical culture, see the George Mann Archive.
 Thanks, Brad!